broadinstitute/ddp-study-server/pepper-apis/build-utils/build-support-images/README.md

 ## Additional Notes
-We are using multi-platform builds (amd64 and arm64) to create separate versions of images that can run on Intel processor architectures and on Mac M1 architecture.
+We are using multi-platform builds (amd64 and arm64) to create separate versions of images that can run on Intel processor architectures and on Apple Silicon.

 The `push` option immediately pushes the images to Docker Hub. https://hub.docker.com/r/broadinstitute/study-server-build/tags